pinecone-field/llamaindex-streamlit-starter/README.md

 ### Environment Variables

 Copy `.env.template` to `.env` and `secrets.toml.template` to `secrets.toml`.
-Fill in your Pinecone API key, OpenAI API key, and index name.
+Fill in your Pinecone API key, OpenAI API key, index name, and the path to your PDF file.
 The `.env` file will be used by the Jupyter notebook for processing the data and upserting it to Pinecone, whereas `secrets.toml` will be used by Streamlit when running locally.